OnroerendErfgoed/atramhasis/paper/paper.md

 [TemaTres](https://vocabularyserver.com/web/) had a more user-friendly interface, but was difficult to evaluate properly since most of the documenation and code was in Spanish.
 It also diverged from our technology stack, although we did have some older projects using similar technologies.
-[OpenSkos](https://openskos.org) alos diverged from our technology stack, and was lacking in good documenation so it was unclear how easy it would be customise and adapt the software to our corporate identity. [iQvoc](https://iqvoc.net) had excatly the kind of end-user experience we were looking for.
+[OpenSkos](https://openskos.org) also diverged from our technology stack, and was lacking good documentation so it was unclear how easy it would be to customise and adapt the software to our corporate identity. [iQvoc](https://iqvoc.net) had exactly the kind of end-user experience we were looking for.
 Unfortunately we were not at all proficient in Ruby. iQvoc also runs on the idea that every conceptscheme requires a new instance of the application, which would have required a lot of work whenever a new scheme was needed.
 None of the available